talaia-labs/python-teos/apps/cli/DEPENDENCIES.md

 # Dependencies

 `wt_cli` has both system-wide and Python dependencies.
-This document walks you trough how to satisfy them.
+This document walks you through how to satisfy them.

 ## System-wide dependencies